isiahArrufat/Safe-space_backend/readme.md

 # EXPRESS SERVER with Authentication

+You can use this backend and the [fronend](https://github.com/10-3-pursuit/auth-react-login) repo as starters for a full stack project that will include login and register.

 This app handles JWT, httpOnlyCookies and CSURF protection

 It includes authroutes for Register, Login, Logout, and checking Authentication